 Decades ago, this myth was true.
 Aside from a few liberal arts degrees and a smattering of vocational certificates, community colleges didn’t have much to offer.
-Today, however, is a completely different story.
+Today, however, is an entirely different story.
 Community colleges fill a void in workforce preparation that changes quickly as the economic landscape shifts.
-High-demand jobs in technology, medicine, green industries, and energy exploration are great in number, and community colleges across the nation have done well to devise degree and certificate programs to prepare students to fill voids in these career areas.
+High-demand jobs in technology, medicine, green industries, and energy exploration are great in number, and community colleges nationwide have done well to devise degree and certificate programs to prepare students to fill voids in these career areas.

 Dispelling the Myths

 Now that he’s at LSU, Alexander has overseen the development of a transfer program called LSU Bridge, which, much like the programs he left behind in California, seeks to ease the transition for students coming to LSU from community colleges.
 The program allows students attending Baton Rouge Community College to access services at LSU and even live on LSU’s campus during their freshman year.
-Provided they meet certain performance criteria, students are automatically admitted to LSU after completion of their second semester.
-Students who successfully complete Bridge are also invited to serve as mentors to incoming freshmen, providing needed support and guidance as well as providing a social connection to peers that are full-blown university students.
+Provided they meet certain performance criteria, students are automatically admitted to LSU after completing their second semester.
+Students who complete Bridge are also invited to serve as mentors to incoming freshmen, providing needed support and guidance as well as providing a social connection to peers who are full-blown university students.

 This video explains the relationship between Louisiana State University and Baton Rouge Community College.